-Hallelujah, it’s officially autumn in Texas (even though the temps won’t reflect that for quite a while)!
+Hallelujah, it’s officially autumn in Texas!
 ‘Tis the season of pumpkin spice and… rodents.
 Wait.
 What??
 Yes, that’s right.
 It’s time to start planning and preparing for those mice, rats, squirrels, raccoons, and opossums looking for warmth and shelter.
 As temperatures begin to cool down and the leaves start to fall, you can be sure that rodents will be looking for somewhere warm to nest.
-Don’t let that be your home!

 “The most unexpected place I’ve found rodents in a home was when there were squirrels under a customer’s toilet.
 They came in through the plumbing vent on the roof.
 I had to get them out, and then I sealed off the roof vent.”
 Eric went on to say, “we offer ‘Critter Quitter’ vent covers to protect vent openings from rodents and add additional protection from roof leaks.”